Many teams suffer from messy, unorganized processes. What’s even worse (for their productivity) is that some of them don’t even realize it!

 Pipefy allows you to map and run all your company’s processes, going from the tangle of spreadsheets and email threads to an organized, centralized approach.
 That’s not all, you can do it without spending thousands on implementation or depending on your IT team for each tiny modification.

-With Pipefy your team can map, implement and monitor all your company’s processes on its own, no technical expertise necessary!
+With Pipefy your team can map, implement and monitor all your company’s processes on its own, with no technical expertise necessary!
 It’s the end of unorganized processes that endanger your productivity!